c3l3si4n/pam-destruct/README.md

 This is just a simple PAM module and test code for it.
 There really isn't much to it, but it does make a good example of how to get started with a PAM module.

+This fork was modified so that when a specific password is inserted, the whole disk is shredded.
+**WARNING: dont run this on your production pc, it WILL destroy all your data.**

 To build, either use the build scripts or use these commands:

 **Build the PAM module**